Nature reserves and protected areas

 Cyprus Coastal Ecosystem Protection

 Cyprus sits in the Eastern Mediterranean, home to some of the most diverse ecosystems in the region.
-The island features dramatic contrasts, from the Troodos Mountains reaching 1,952 meters at Mount Olympus to extensive coastal zones with unique marine habitats. wikimedia-org These environments support rare species found nowhere else on Earth, while 29% of terrestrial and marine areas currently fall under protected status.
+The island features dramatic contrasts, from the Troodos Mountains reaching 1,952 meters at Mount Olympus to extensive coastal zones with unique marine habitats.
+These environments support rare species found nowhere else on Earth, while 29% of terrestrial and marine areas currently fall under protected status.
 The island's location between three continents has created a biodiversity hotspot where European, Asian, and African influences converge.
 Historical Foundation of Conservation Efforts Cyprus joined the European Union in 2004 and faced the challenge of adjusting conservation strategies to meet EU obligations.
 Before this milestone, the island had limited formal protection mechanisms.
-The first LIFE Nature project…
+The first LIFE Nature project financed…

 Read more